-Maybe just blame the CGI deer?
-"The Walking Dead" Season 7 has been struggling with viewer retention since the second episode, when nearly five million people suddenly vanished.
+Maybe just blame "The Walking Dead" Season 7 has been struggling with viewer retention since the second episode, when nearly five million people suddenly vanished.
 A couple more million have left since then, and the most recent episode -- the March 5 Episode 12, "Say Yes" -- had the lowest overall viewer numbers since Season 3, and the lowest 18-49 ratings since the Season 2 finale.

 According to TV by the Numbers, the Sunday at 9 p.m. hour had a viewership of 10.16 million, with a demo rating of 4.7: